-Outside areas and boundaries

-Repair category 1

-Notes The boundaries appear reasonably well defined and are in adequate condition.
+Outside areas and boundaries Repair category 2 Notes The timber decking to the rear garden ground is worn and will require future overhaul.
+The boundaries appear reasonably well defined and are in adequate condition.
 Regular maintenance will be required.
 You should verify with your conveyancer the extent of the boundaries attaching to the property.
-There are trees in close proximity to the property.
-While no associated damage was noted, trees can cause problems to the structures and services in shrinkable sub-soils.